Students are responsible for completing all requirements for graduation.

 - successfully completing MA 100 before the end of the sophomore year.

 In addition, by the end of the junior year, all students must have fulfilled the QR2 requirement by successfully completing a designated course in mathematics, statistics, or other numerical operations in various academic disciplines, or in the use of computers for the manipulation of mathematical, social-scientific, or scientific data.
-All QR2 courses have QR1 as a prerequisite.
+All QR2 courses have QR1 as a prerequisite and must be 3 or 4 credits.
 Fulfillment of the quantitative reasoning requirement is indicated in individual course descriptions.

 Students are required to complete courses successfully in the fields of arts, humanities, natural sciences, and social sciences.
 Fulfillment of the requirement is indicated in individual course descriptions.